 July 26, 2015

 On Sunday, July 26, PPHP supporters tasted wines and craft beer at our Summer Benefit.
 Held at Sunken Meadow State Park on the north shore of Long Island, attendees bid on silent auction items, bought raffle tickets for a 1989 Chateau Palmer, and took a chance during the Mystery Wine Pull.

 During the event, we honored Rita and Mark Sakitt, long-time supporters of PPHP.
 Rita and Mark cherish their involvement with Planned Parenthood because they know they are making a difference in terms of women, civil liberties, and helping low-income people.
 Additionally, Mark has been a Board member, Treasurer, and Chair of the Budget and Finance Committee.
 Donna Lieberman, Executive Director, New York Civil Liberties Union, attended to support the Sakitts; Mark has been a board member of her organization.

-I would like to thank the Benefit Co-Chairs Lily Cushenbery, James Feldstein, and Vivian Viloria-Fisher and the committee for ensuring the event was such a success.
+We would like to thank the Benefit Co-Chairs Lily Cushenbery, James Feldstein, and Vivian Viloria-Fisher and the committee for ensuring the event was such a success.